informatics-isi-edu/ermrestjs/doc/api.md

 #### facetColumn.showHistogram : <code>Boolean</code>
-Returns true if the plotly histogram graph should be shown in the UI If _facetObject.binning is not defined, the value is true.
+Returns true if the plotly histogram graph should be shown in the UI If _facetObject.barPlot is not defined, the value is true.
 By default the histogram should be shown unless specified otherwise

 **Kind**: instance property of [<code>FacetColumn</code>](#ERMrest.FacetColumn)